MEET THE TEAM

 Elise wright, TCRG

 Elise Wright has been involved with Irish dancing for over 25 years, first as a dancer and now a teacher.
 She was an open champion and world qualifier, winning over 20 Australian National titles in ceili, and traveling extensively to compete and perform.
 Elise learned from Australian Irish dancing legend Janice Currie-Henderson, and then Geraldine French later in her career.
+She was the choreographer for The Signature Project during their inaugural off-broadway run in 2018.
 Elise is the editorial director of Irish dancing site Ready to Feis, and published the book Parade of Champions: Inspiration for the Irish dancer.
 In 2014, she passed the rigorous TCRG examination, and is now a registered teacher with An Coimisiun in Ireland.

 john Aherne, TCRG